Skip to content

 After typing @, start entering the filename and matching completions will appear.
 Press Tab or Enter to select a completion.

-Approvals
+Approvals and confirmations

-When the AI needs to perform operations that may have an impact (such as modifying files or running commands), Kimi CLI will request your confirmation.
+When the AI needs to perform operations that may have an impact (such as modifying files or running commands), Kimi Code CLI will request your confirmation.

 • Allow: Execute this operation

-• Allow for this session: Automatically approve similar operations in the current session
+• Allow for this session: Automatically approve similar operations in the current session (this decision is persisted with the session and automatically restored when resuming)

 • Reject: Do not execute this operation

-If you trust the AI's operations, or you're running Kimi CLI in a safe isolated environment, you can enable "YOLO mode" to automatically approve all requests:
+If you trust the AI's operations, or you're running Kimi Code CLI in a safe isolated environment, you can enable "YOLO mode" to automatically approve all requests:

 sh